Teoscar Hernández Player Props: Mariners vs. Athletics

-On Tuesday, Teoscar Hernandez (batting .325 in his past 10 games) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+Teoscar Hernandez and his .341 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Oakland Athletics and Ken Waldichuk on May 24 at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Athletics.
+He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Teoscar Hernández Game Info & Props vs. the Athletics